Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/Prion-protein2-aptamer.md

 <p class="header_box" id="description">Description</p>
-<font>In 2006, R. Mercey and colleagues used in vitro selection to isolate RNA aptamers that bind to sheep recombinant prion protein.
+<p>In 2006, R. Mercey and colleagues used in vitro selection to isolate RNA aptamers that bind to sheep recombinant prion protein.
 The minimal sequence that they found necessary for binding of RM312 to PrP presents a striking similarity with one previously described PrP aptamer of comparable affinity.
-In addition, we here identify the two lysine clusters contained in the N-terminal part of PrP as its main nucleic-acid binding sites<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></font>
+In addition, we here identify the two lysine clusters contained in the N-terminal part of PrP as its main nucleic-acid binding sites<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></p>

 <p class="header_box" id="SELEX">SELEX</p>